 Otherwise, Zephyr’s build system will find it and may try to use it.

 In addition to downloading the zephyr source code repository itself, you will need to manually clone the additional projects listed in the west manifest file inside that repository.

 mkdir zephyrproject cd zephyrproject git clone https://github.com/zephyrproject-rtos/zephyr # clone additional repositories listed in zephyr/west.yml, # and check out the specified revisions as well.

 As you pull changes in the zephyr repository, you will also need to maintain those additional repositories, adding new ones as necessary and keeping existing ones up to date at the latest revisions.

-If you don’t have west installed and your application does need one of these repositories, you must set ZEPHYR_MODULES yourself.
-See Modules (External projects) for details.
+If you don’t have west installed and your application does need one of these repositories, you must set ZEPHYR_MODULES yourself as shown above.